ia-toki/tcframe/docs/topic-guides/grading.rst

     ./runner grade --solution=./solution_alt

+There are other flags available for use too.
+For complete set of flags see :ref:`API Reference <api-ref_local-grading>`.

 The verdicts of each test case, each subtask (if any), as well as the overall verdict will be shown, as described below.

 .. _grading_verdicts: